andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-functions-as-types.md

 ## Compound Types

 _Compound_ Types, on the other hand, don't have names.
-Rather, they have &#8220;signatures&#8221; that define and identify them as Types.
+Rather, they have "signatures&#8221; that define and identify them as Types.
 Swift has two compound Types: functions and tuples.

-Now I know what you might be thinking: &#8220;Functions have names!&#8221;
+Now I know what you might be thinking: "Functions have names!&#8221;

 Indeed many do.
-But when we're thinking about them in terms of their _Type-ness_, we've got to go beyond the name to the function's &#8220;signature&#8221; characteristics.
+But when we're thinking about them in terms of their _Type-ness_, we've got to go beyond the name to the function's "signature&#8221; characteristics.

 The _name_ of a function (or tuple, since they can be type-aliased) is simply how we _refer_ to the function in code to execute it or pass it around as an argument.

-The &#8220;signature&#8221; of the function, however, is the part that characterizes the function as a _Type_.
+The "signature&#8221; of the function, however, is the part that characterizes the function as a _Type_.

-I want to analyze what I'm talking about when I refer to a function's &#8220;signature&#8221;, because that really is as the heart of my goal for this blog entry&#8230;
+I want to analyze what I'm talking about when I refer to a function's "signature&#8221;, because that really is as the heart of my goal for this blog entry&#8230;

 <a name="function-types" class="jump-target"></a>

 # Function Types

-What exactly makes up a function's _Type-ness_ or &#8220;signature&#8221; as I've been calling it?
+What exactly makes up a function's _Type-ness_ or "signature&#8221; as I've been calling it?
 Two things:

   * The Type(s) of its **parameters**
   * The Type that the function **returns**

-Combining the Type(s) that the function receives as inputs, and the Type that it returns composes to give the function _its_ Type / &#8220;signature&#8221;.
+Combining the Type(s) that the function receives as inputs, and the Type that it returns composes to give the function _its_ Type / "signature&#8221;.

 # Reading a function's Type

 It always helps me to visualize, so take apart an example.

-If you've lived long on the Internet, you're bound to have run across a Star Wars name generator&#8230; Plug in your name, and maybe a birth year, and out comes some crazy &#8220;Star Wars name&#8221; for you.
+If you've lived long on the Internet, you're bound to have run across a Star Wars name generator&#8230; Plug in your name, and maybe a birth year, and out comes some crazy "Star Wars name&#8221; for you.

 The function definition (minus the body) might look like this: